ClusterM/wg-obfuscator/README.md

 * Peer A’s obfuscator sees a packet coming from `5.6.7.8:8888`.
 * It checks its static bindings (`127.0.0.1:5555:7777`) and knows to deliver the packet to the local WireGuard instance on port `5555`.

+Packets sent from Peer B to Peer A follow the exact same steps, but in the reverse order.

 #### Summary